HIDDEN SENTENCE TRAINING

-The Guide refers to key research and theory in order to highlight the impact of offending on the whole family.
+A Practitioner’s Guide, which has been modified for Australia, is provide to all participants in the course refers to key research and theory in order to highlight the impact of offending on the whole family.
 With a visual and practical combination of tools, diagrams, practice tips and substantial resource lists, it then equips practitioners to provide effective community-based responses, from assessment and support planning onwards.

 1. Children's Rights

 2. Understanding the stages of the Criminal Justice System

 Key issues covered include: telling the children about family member offending, organising prison visits, answering parents' and children's frequently asked questions, assessing offenders' families' needs and including them in support plans, exploring feelings with children and providing age-appropriate information, managing children's behaviour and supporting them to cope with change, keeping in touch, and much more.